Recession: Australia

 As a result of late 1920s profit issues in agriculture and cutbacks, 1931–1932 saw Australia's biggest recession in its entire history.
 It fared better than other nations that underwent depressions, but their poor economic states influenced Australia, which depended on them for export, as well as foreign investments.
 The nation also benefited from greater productivity in manufacturing, facilitated by trade protection, which also helped with lessening the effects.

 The economy had gone into a brief recession in 1961 because of a credit squeeze.
 Australia was facing a rising level of inflation in 1973, caused partially by the oil crisis happening in that same year, which brought inflation at a 13% increase.
 Economic recession hit by the middle of the year 1974, with no change in policy enacted by the government as a measure to counter the economic situation of the country.
 Consequently, the unemployment level rose and the trade deficit increased significantly.

 Another recession came at the beginning of the 1990s as the result of a major stock collapse in October 1987, referred to now as Black Monday.
 Although the collapse was larger than the one in 1929, the global economy recovered quickly, but North America still suffered a decline in lumbering savings and loans, which led to a crisis.
 The recession was not limited to the United States, but it also affected partnering nations such as Australia.
 The unemployment level increased to 10.8%, employment declined by 3.4% and the GDP also decreased as much as 1.7%.
 Inflation, however, was successfully reduced.

 Australia next went into recession in March 2020, due to the impact of huge bush fires and the COVID-19 pandemic's effect on tourism and other important aspects of the economy.
 This recession, while steep, only lasted until May 2020.

 European Union

 The Eurozone experienced a recession in 2012: the economies of the 17-nation region failed to grow during any quarter of the 2012 calendar year.
 The recession deepened during the final quarter of the year, with the French, German and Italian economies all affected.

+The Eurozone entered a technical recession after its economy contracted by 0.1% in both the final quarter of 2022 and the first quarter of 2023.